bitcookies/winrar-keygen/README.md

 <details>
 <summary>Click to expand</summary>

-For Linux or macOS users, you can use `build.yml` on the Actions page to build automatically, or you can compile it manually.
+For Linux or macOS users, you can [build in Github Actions](#7-Build-in-Github-Actions), but you can also compile it yourself.

 ### 8.1 Linux (Ubuntu/Debian)